Whippany Railway Museum: History

-Excursions
+Operations

-The Whippany Railway Museum runs several excursions all year round.
-Engines are provided by the Morristown and Erie Railway, which powers all Whippany excursions.
+The Whippany Railway Museum is open during Sundays from April through October, 12-4 PM.
+The museum runs several excursions all year round, with locomotives provided by the Morristown and Erie Railway, which powers all Whippany excursions.

 Around March–April, it runs the Easter Bunny Express on two Sundays, consisting of several passenger cars.
 On four summer Sundays, it operates a caboose train consisting of the Jersey Coast Club car and several cabooses.
 In 2012, they added a Pumpkin-liner train on one Sunday in October, which is an add-on to an annual pumpkin festival at the museum.
 The museum used to run Christmas trains during December.
 However, starting in 2016, the Morristown and Erie began running their own Christmas excursion, The Polar Express.
 This loss has severely cut into the museums operations.
 In 2016, they appeared to add several family-friendly non-excursion activities, but those have since ended unexpectedly.

-At other times, the Museum is open during Sundays from April through October, 12-4 PM.